5afe/safe/specs/change_password/01_main.rst

 - User is on the settings screen.
 - App password is changed.
 - User can unlock the app with the new password.
-- User cannot unlock the app with the another password.
+- User cannot unlock the app with another password.
+- User can confirm transactions with the new password.
+- User cannot confirm transactions with another password.

 4.2.
 Happy Case with fingerprint